Menu Close

 Karlovy Vary

-Karlovy Vary has only 50,000 inhabitants and is located in the north-west of the Czech Republic on the border with Germany, surrounded by deciduous forest.
-The city's name means 'Karl's boiling water' and is one of three cities forming the mineral water triangle.
+Karlovy Vary has just 50 000 inhabitants and is located in the north-west of the Czech Republic on the border with Germany, nestled in deciduous forest.
+The town's name means 'Karl's boiling water' and it is one of three towns that make up the spa triangle.

 The other two are Marianske Lazne (Marienbad) and Frantiskovy Lazne (Francisbad).
 This region and its three most famous cities have over 200 different hot springs between them.